Is Wild Orange Essential Oil Safe for Your Skin? Yes!

 Read more: Is Limonene safe for skin?

-How to store wild orange essential oil
+How to store orange essential oil

 Temperature, light, and oxygen availability are recognized to have a crucial impact on essential oil integrity (reviewed by Turek et al, 2013).